VACUUM Command

 What does VACUUM do in PostgreSQL?

-VACUUM removes dead tuples—rows left behind by UPDATE and DELETE operations—and marks their storage space as reusable.
-It also updates the visibility map, which is required for index-only scans to work efficiently.
+VACUUM removes dead tuples—row versions left on disk after UPDATE and DELETE operations—and marks their storage space as reusable within the table.
+It also updates the visibility map, which is required for index-only scans to skip heap fetches efficiently.

 What is the difference between VACUUM and VACUUM FULL?

-Standard VACUUM marks dead-tuple space as reusable within PostgreSQL but does not shrink the physical file.
-VACUUM FULL rewrites the entire table into a new file, returning space to the operating system, but requires an exclusive lock that blocks all access to the table during the operation.
+Standard VACUUM marks dead-tuple space as reusable within PostgreSQL but does not shrink the physical file on disk.
+VACUUM FULL rewrites the entire table into a new file, returning space to the operating system, but requires an exclusive lock that blocks all reads and writes for the duration.

 What is table bloat in PostgreSQL?

-Table bloat is the accumulated space from dead tuples that have not been reclaimed by VACUUM.
-In high-write workloads with infrequent vacuuming, tables can grow significantly larger than their live-row footprint, slowing sequential scans and wasting disk space.
+Table bloat is the accumulated disk space occupied by dead tuples that VACUUM has not yet reclaimed, or that standard VACUUM cannot return to the OS.
+In high-write workloads, tables can grow significantly larger than their live-row footprint, slowing sequential scans and wasting storage.

 What is transaction ID wraparound and why does VACUUM prevent it?

-PostgreSQL transaction IDs are 32-bit counters that eventually wrap around after ~2 billion transactions.
-VACUUM "freezes" old tuple versions, marking them as visible to all future transactions, which prevents the database from running out of transaction IDs and causing a forced shutdown.
+PostgreSQL transaction IDs are 32-bit integers that eventually wrap around after roughly 2 billion transactions.
+VACUUM freezes old tuple versions, marking them as visible to all future transactions, preventing the database from exhausting its transaction ID space and being forced into read-only mode.

 Yes.
 The autovacuum daemon monitors all tables and triggers VACUUM and ANALYZE when the volume of dead tuples or changed rows exceeds configured thresholds.
-It is enabled by default in PostgreSQL.
-For high-write tables, you can lower the autovacuum_vacuum_scale_factor to trigger more frequent vacuuming.
+It is enabled by default.
+For high-write tables you can lower autovacuum_vacuum_scale_factor to trigger more frequent vacuuming.